Valerianus Magnus: Biography

-He was born at Milan, presumably of the noble family of de Magni.
-He received the Capuchin habit at Prague.
-He was also provincial superior there, as in 1626 was appointed Apostolic missionary for Germany, Hungary and Poland.
-He was greatly respected by Holy Roman Emperors Ferdinand II and Ferdinand III, as well as by King Władysław IV Vasa, who employed him on diplomatic missions.
+Magni was greatly respected by Holy Roman Emperors Ferdinand II and Ferdinand III, as well as by King Władysław IV Vasa, who employed him on several diplomatic missions.
 In July 1647 he performed a vacuum experiment (so-called Torricelli's experiment) before a distinguished audience at the Royal Castle in Warsaw.
+The publication of the experiment aroused great controversy in 1640s.
 The conversion of the Calvinist theologian Bartholomaeus Nigrinus, who was appointed confidential secretary to Władysław IV, was certainly a result of his influence, and it strengthened the Catholic party in Poland.
+Władysław IV solicited a cardinal’s hat for Magni, but the opposition of the Jesuits prevented his elevation to the cardinalate.

-Landgrave Ernst of Hesse, who had been converted at Vienna on 6 January 1652, and who knew Father Valerianus, summoned Capuchins to St. Goar on the Rhine, and was present at the religious disputation between Valerianus and Peter Haberkorn of Giessen at Burg Rheinfels in 1651.
-The Jesuit Johann Rosenthal having attacked certain assertions of Valerianus' at this debate, the latter was drawn into the sharp literary controversy between Capuchins and Jesuits, which extended even to Rome.
-On the appearance of his pamphlet Contra imposturas Jesuitarum in 1659, he was cited to appear at Rome.
-As he did not obey the summons he was arrested at Vienna in 1661 at the instance of the nuncio, but was liberated at the urgent request of Ferdinand III.
+Magni was very close to the Archbishop of Prague, Ernst Adalbert von Harrach.
+Landgrave Ernst of Hesse, who had been converted at Vienna on 6 January 1652, and who knew Father Valeriano, summoned Capuchins to St. Goar on the Rhine, and was present at the religious disputation between Valeriano and Peter Haberkorn of Giessen held at Burg Rheinfels in 1651.
+Magni had a long-standing feud with the Jesuits, against whom he harbored a strong aversion.
+It was by his advice that pope Urban VIII abolished the Jesuitesses in 1631.
+On the appearance of his pamphlet Contra imposturas Jesuitarum in 1659, he was summoned to appear before the papal court.
+As he did not obey the summons he was arrested in Vienna at the instance of the nuncio, but Ferdinand III’s intervention secured his release.